What to do your first semester

 - If you didn’t get 5’s on the AP exam and are seriously considering a major in physics (or another science), take 197/198.
 It’s well-known that 117/118 and 197/198 have very similar curricula (i.e. no significant difference in difficulty), but students seem to like the content/style of 197/198 better.

 - If you did dual-enrollment at another college while in high school, Wash.
 U. generally won’t make you repeat anything- just enroll in coursework at as high of a level as you are ready for.
-Have an advisor help you figure out what you’ll need to do to “complete” a major; generally, advisors will be willing to help you make course substitutions (and on the off chance yours won’t, just switch advisors).
-Students in this situation may also consider pursuing a joint bachelor’s/master’s; if you take four years or less, you can keep your financial/merit aid the whole time.
+Have an advisor help you figure out what you’ll need to do to “complete” a major; generally, advisors will be willing to help you make course substitutions (and on the off chance yours won’t or it doesn’t work out, just switch advisors or declare a self-designed “special major“).
+If you’re very far along, look into the possibility of a dual AB/AM.

 Regularly Offered Intro Courses for Non-Majors

 Perfect for the non-major who’s enthusiastic about physics or astronomy but doesn’t want to take a math-heavy course.

 - Physics 126: Stars, Galaxies, and Cosmology

 - You also might check out: Saturday Science public lectures